 Restoring Diameter, Pliability

-During Intravascular Lithotripsy (IVL), the interventionalist positions the balloon in the calcified vessel stenosis.
+During IVL, the interventionalist positions the balloon in the calcified vessel stenosis.
 There it is inflated at a low pressure until it makes full contact with the vessel wall.
 The device then emits high-frequency ultrasound waves, which fragment the calcified plaque within the vessel wall.

 “Once the calcific lesion has been fractured, the vessel enlarges and becomes much more pliable, which allows for safe passage of a stent – and now, even a valve,” Barker explained.
 “It replaces drilling inside arteries, which carries risks of vessel perforation or embolization that may cause small heart attacks.
 Also, it eliminates the need to provide mechanical circulatory support,” he said.

 “I think it has really revolutionized the management of calcific disease in both the coronary and the peripheral circulation.”

 The stakes are also lower because less pressure is needed to treat the calcification, lowering the risk of dissection and suboptimal stent expansion.